ironsheep/P2-vscode-extensions/TASKS.md

 Latest Updates:
 05 Apr 2021
-- Add notes for enabling connection of PropPlug to Raspberry Pi 31 Mar 2021
+- Add notes for enabling connection of PropPlug to Raspberry Pi
+- Add port specfication to loadp2 when run on RPi
+31 Mar 2021
 - Add PNut on Windows section of document
 - Add PATH setting information so our task.json files can have no expectation as to where tools are installed.
 See: "Setting paths for your P2 Compilers/Tools"